JDchauhan/easy-screen-capture/README.md

 ### Usage:

+#### Initialization:

         var easyScreenCapture = require("easy-screen-capture")

+#### Capturing Screenshot:

     let width = 320;
     let height = 640;
     let url = "https://www.google.com";
     easyScreenCapture.capture(width, height, url)

+#### Changing default directory for output files / Saving to custom directory:

+you can also save the file to a custom directory. for this you need to set the directory using

+        easyScreenCapture.setDir("/path/to/desired/directory");

+before call to capture();

 ### Results:

-Using above code would create a folder in directory "assets-easy-screen-capture" located in the same directory in which the calling script exists.
+Using above code would create a folder in directory **"assets-easy-screen-capture"** located in the same directory in which the calling script exists.

 All your captured PNG files are saved in this directory.